 Associate Professor, Department of History

-Farmer’s book On Zion’s Mount: Mormons, Indians, and the American Landscape (Harvard University Press, 2008) won five prizes, including the Francis Parkman Prize from the Society of American Historians for the best-written non-fiction book on an American theme, a literary award that honors the “union of the historian and the artist.”
+Farmer’s book On Zion’s Mount: Mormons, Indians, and the American Landscape (Harvard University Press, 2008) garnered five prizes, including the Francis Parkman Prize from the Society of American Historians for the best-written non-fiction book on an American theme, a literary award that honors the “union of the historian and the artist.”

-Farmer frequently gives guest lectures and radio interviews.
+Dr. Farmer frequently gives guest lectures and radio interviews.
 His essays and reviews have appeared in publications such as Science, Environmental History, Reviews in American History, High Country News, Western American Literature, and Religion Dispatches.
-He has also self-released three e-books, including The Image of Mormons: A Sourcebook for Teachers and Students (2013).
+He has also self-released a trio of free, educational e-books, including The Image of Mormons: A Sourcebook for Teachers and Students (2013).

 Farmer’s next major project (under contract with Basic Books) is a creative non-fiction work on the challenge of long-term thinking in a time of climate change.
 Provisionally titled Latest Oldest Living Beings, it brings together the history of trees and the science of longevity.